-Matcha tea also contains the highest natural concentration of the amino acid L-Theanine, which has been shown to improve concentration, increase dopamine levels, and improve memory.
+It also contains the highest natural concentration of the amino acid L-Theanine, which has been shown to improve concentration, increase dopamine levels, and improve memory.
 Also, matcha supports the health of your immune system, fights inflammation, and is loaded with antioxidants.

 This is actually the liquid that comes from green, young coconuts.
 In the Vietnam War, young coconuts were infused into the body because it mirrored blood plasma.
-It is actually sweet, it contains bioactive enzymes, and it’s chock-full of rehydrating electrolytes and minerals that most of us don’t get enough of like potassium, calcium, and magnesium.
+It is actually sweet, it contains bioactive enzymes, and it’s chock-full of rehydrating electrolytes and minerals that most of us don’t get enough of, like potassium, calcium, and magnesium.
 All of these make coconut water an excellent replacement for your morning cup of coffee.

 Coconut water is red because it contains polyphenols.
 It is raw, not pasteurized or preheated, contains Himalayan salt, and it’s high in antioxidants.

 In addition, it reduces inflammation as it’s loaded with antioxidants and rich in amino acids.
-Dr. Nancy recommends trying out Harmless Harvest, as it does not an aluminum taste to it.
+Dr. Nancy recommends trying out Harmless Harvest, as it does not have an aluminum taste to it.
 To get the maximum nutrition and health benefits, make sure that you only drink all natural, unpasteurized coconut water.

 Warm Lemon Water

-Warm water, lemon and natural pink Himalayan sea salt, is a great coffee alternative.
+Warm water, lemon, and natural pink Himalayan sea salt, is a great coffee alternative.
 You can use a cup of warm spring water, squeeze in half a lemon, and then add a teaspoon of Himalayan salt.
 Stir and then drink.
 This helps to improve your adrenal and thyroid health and it also improves and balances pH levels in your digestive system, which is beneficial for digestive health as well.
 Drink this every morning when you wake up on an empty stomach, and then drink eight glasses of mineral water throughout the day.

 The world loves coffee.
 Americans drink 400 million cups of coffee each day.
-While coffee has been linked to a number of health benefits like improving mental alertness, speeding up the metabolism and being rich in antioxidants (if it’s organic), it’s also known to contribute to less beneficial things like anxiety and sleep issues, and can even lead to other more serious issues like stomach and hormonal imbalance.
+While coffee has been linked to a number of health benefits like improving mental alertness, speeding up the metabolism, and being rich in antioxidants (if it’s organic), it’s also known to contribute to less beneficial things like anxiety and sleep issues, and can even lead to other more serious issues like stomach upset and hormonal imbalance.

-Additionally, coffee contains high amounts of caffeine, which has very addictive properties and can cause significant withdrawal symptoms including headaches, brain fog, fatigue, difficulty concentrating and irritability in as little as 12 hours without it.
+Additionally, coffee contains high amounts of caffeine, which has very addictive properties and can cause significant withdrawal symptoms including headaches, brain fog, fatigue, difficulty concentrating, and irritability in as little as 12 hours without it.

 While drinking coffee is always a choice, we recommend avoiding it or at least cutting back.
 If you are already having inflammation issues and joint pain, stomach, and sleep issues, you may really want to avoid coffee altogether.
-We’ve talked about several tips to help out with the process of kicking your coffee addiction, including gradually reducing the amount of coffee you drink each and every day, staying hydrated, and making sure to get plenty of body movement and exercise.
+We’ve talked about several tips to help out with the process of kicking your coffee addiction, including gradually reducing the amount of coffee you drink each day, staying hydrated, and making sure to get plenty of body movement and exercise.